arangodb/docs/site/content/administration/user-management/_index.md

 To grant access for an LDAP user you will need to create *roles* within the ArangoDB server.
 A role is just a user with the `:role:` prefix in its name.
 Role users cannot login as database users, the `:role:` prefix ensures this.
-Your LDAP users will need to have at least one role, once the user logs in he will be automatically granted the union of all access rights of all his roles.
+Your LDAP users will need to have at least one role; once users log in they will be automatically granted the union of all access rights of all their roles.
 Note that a lower right grant in one role will be overwritten by a higher access grant in a different role.